-There has been work on the use of gamification to facilitate creativity [9].
-This generally draws upon the idea of flow [7] -

-the idea being that flow is important to creativity, and that including some game-like elements in a creative software or process can help to put users into this flow state.
-Taken further, this leads to the idea of casual creators [6] - creative tools whose interface is designed to promote a "playful, powerful, and pleasurable" user experience (unlike more traditional creative software where "powerful" would take precedence over the other two).
-Aiming for playfulness in this context can also promote curiosity and experimentation [13].
+There has been work on the use of gamification to facilitate creativity (Kalinauskas, 2014).
+This generally draws upon the idea of flow (Csikszentmihalyi, 2009) - the idea being that flow is important to creativity, and that including some game-like elements in a creative software or process can help to put users into this flow state.
+Taken further, this leads to the idea of casual creators (Compton and Mateas, 2015) - creative tools whose interface is designed to promote a "playful, powerful, and pleasurable" user experience (unlike more traditional creative software where "powerful" would take precedence over the other two).
+Aiming for playfulness in this context can also promote curiosity and experimentation (Nelson et al., 2018).

-Gamification has also been studied in the context of collective creativity [16].
+Gamification has also been studied in the context of collective creativity (Skarzauskiene and Kalinauskas, 2014).
 There are obvious analogies between collaborating on creative tasks and playing a multiplayer game, and the ideas used in the latter to foster collaboration (or, in some cases, competition) may prove useful in the former.
-For instance, the Female Interface Research Ensemble (FIRE) based at the University of Birmingham, used Utopia and gamified collaborative approaches in their algorave performance during The New Interfaces for Musical Expression conference in 2014 in London, UK [11].
-As another example, Nilson [14] proposes a number of game-like exercises, many of them collaborative and/or competitive, to be used by live coders in a practice context.
+For instance, the Female Interface Research Ensemble (FIRE) based at the University of Birmingham, used Utopia and gamified collaborative approaches in their algorave performance during The New Interfaces for Musical Expression conference in 2014 in London, UK (Lorway et al., 2014).
+As another example, Nilson (2007) proposes a number of game-like exercises, many of them collaborative and/or competitive, to be used by live coders in a practice context.